flosrn/easyjourney.ai/README.md

-# myposter.ai
+# easyjourney.ai

-myposter.ai is a web application that allows users to browse and purchase AI-generated posters.
-With a sleek user interface and seamless integration with cutting-edge AI technology, myposter.ai aims to be the leader in its sector.
+Unlock the power of Midjourney with a beautiful and user-friendly interface.
+Create stunning visuals with ease, no AI or prompt engineering expertise required

 ## Features